CARTE-Toronto/alliance-docs-mcp/docs/pages/General/ImageNet.md

 display_title: "ImageNet"
 ---

-The Digital Research Alliance of Canada makes available on the [Nibi](https://docs.alliancecan.ca/Nibi "wikilink") cluster a copy of the ImageNet dataset, stored in the `/datashare` space.
+The Digital Research Alliance of Canada makes available on the [Nibi](https://docs.alliancecan.ca/Nibi "Nibi"){.wikilink} cluster a copy of the ImageNet dataset, stored in the `/datashare` space.
 For the time being, this dataset is available only on Nibi and you must opt-in to access this dataset by agreeing that you have registered for an ImageNet license:

     By selecting this service you acknowledge that you have registered with the owner of the data (at http://image-net.org/download) and have agreed to ImageNet’s terms of use (https://image-net.org/download.php).

     En sélectionnant ce service, vous reconnaissez que vous  êtes inscrit auprès du propriétaire des données (à l'adresse http://image-net.org/download) et que vous avez accepté les conditions d'utilisation d'ImageNet (https://image-net.org/download.php).

 This dataset is provided as is, and will only be updated based on image-net.org releases.
-If data from other challenges than the ones provided are required, please contact our [Technical support](https://docs.alliancecan.ca/Technical_support "wikilink") with the subject `ImageNet dataset`
+If data from other challenges than the ones provided are required, please contact our [Technical support](https://docs.alliancecan.ca/Technical_support "Technical support"){.wikilink} with the subject `ImageNet dataset`

 ### Request access through the opt-in service {#request_access_through_the_opt_in_service}